awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies-inheritance.md

 As shown in the diagram, OU2 includes one account: 999999999999\.
 Policy A and policy C merge to create the effective tag policy for account 999999999999\.

 **Effective tag policy for account 999999999999**

+**Note**
+You can't directly use the contents of a displayed effective policy as the content of a new policy\.
+The syntax doesn't include the operators needed to control merging with other child and parent policies\.
+This is for understanding the effective results only\.

 ```
 {